wix/stylable/packages/webpack-plugin/webpack5-change-list.md

 ```

-* `filename` - Since the default Stylable extraction process does not aware of chunks and extract all the css to a single bundle
-the filename option cannot use the `[name]` replacer and only supports `[contenthash]` and `[fullHash]`
+* `filename` - the default Stylable extraction process is not aware of chunks and extracts all css to a single bundle. the filename option cannot use the `[name]` replacer and only supports `[contenthash]` and `[fullHash]`

-* `assetsMode` - Until official deprecation of the asset loaders `url-loader` and `file-loader` this option will allow to opt-in into old asset loader mechanism for stylable modules.
+* `assetsMode` - until official deprecation of the asset loaders (`url-loader` and `file-loader`) this option allows to opt-in into the old asset loader mechanism for stylable modules.
-It is not recommended to use it in webpack5 (see https://webpack.js.org/guides/asset-modules/)
+It is not recommended to use in webpack v5. (see https://webpack.js.org/guides/asset-modules/)

-* runtimeStylesheetId - will use the `namespace` option in production build
+* `runtimeStylesheetId` - defaults to `namespace` in production mode

-* local `stylable.config.js` API changes and now the webpack configuration will use the `webpackPlugin` export to config the webpack plugin.
+* `stylable.config.js` API change - the Stylable configuration now uses the `webpackPlugin` export to allow configuring the Stylable webpack plugin

 ```js
 module.exports.webpackPlugin = function(currentConfig) {